Former police officer found guilty of murder in killing of next-door neighbor

 Hetle, then a NASA executive, fired blast after blast at Prather one afternoon in March 2020 as horrified residents of their Springfield block and the victim’s wife looked on.
 The men had fought earlier in the day.

-A Fairfax County jury deliberated for nearly eight hours before finding Hetle guilty on the murder charge and a firearms violation.
+A Fairfax County jury deliberated for nearly eight hours before finding Hetle guilty of the murder charge and a firearms violation.
 Hetle could face up to life in prison when he is sentenced Jan.
 28. Prather’s family members let out sighs of relief when the verdict was read but declined to comment afterward.

 Hetle argued in lengthy testimony during the trial that he acted in self-defense.
-He said he thought Prather was armed at the time of the shooting and his next-door neighbor had repeatedly threatened him in the months leading up to the slaying.
+He said that he thought Prather was armed at the time of the shooting and that his next-door neighbor had repeatedly threatened him in the months leading up to the slaying.

 Prather’s wife felt the slaying was in part motivated by racial bias, and testimony at the trial revealed Hetle often referred to Prather by a racial epithet for Black people.
 Hetle’s attorney denied that contention.
 Hetle is White and Prather was mixed race.

 The killing was captured by Ring video, which prosecutors played repeatedly for the jury during the course of the trial.
-At one point, a relative of Prather began sobbing uncontrollably and collapsed to her knees as the harrowing clip ran, prompting a court recess.
+At one point, a relative of Prather’s began sobbing uncontrollably and collapsed to her knees as the harrowing clip ran, prompting a court recess.

 The video shows Hetle’s front door swinging open on the afternoon of March 4, 2020, before he appears to fire a slug into Prather’s stomach without any warning.